cmndrsn/ggcommonality/README.md

 <!-- badges: end -->

 ggcommonality creates bar plots of unique and joint effects from a commonality analysis of a linear regression model.
-The S4 branch extends its functionality using an object-oriented syntax.
 The package calls on `yhat` to perform commonality analyses (Nimon, Oswald, and Roberts.
 2023), building bar plots in the style of those appearing in the [MAPLE Lab’s](https://maplelab.net) work applying commonality analysis to the compositions of Bach and Chopin (Delle Grazie, Anderson, and Schutz 2025; Anderson and Schutz 2022).

-Partitions are plotted sequentially in alphabetical order, starting with unique effects and are built iteratively with joint effects at higher orders on top.

 ## Installation